kghosein/front_end-help/resources.md

 - <https://pixlr.com/> online image editor and more
 - <https://image.online-convert.com/> online image format converter (good thing is that it do not change or add something to the image name)
 - <https://www.favicon-generator.org/> generate favicons from images

+---

+## Performance/Page Speed
+- <https://stackoverflow.blog/2022/03/28/picture-perfect-images-with-the-modern-element/> everything you need to know about image optimization
+- <https://addyosmani.com/blog/> improve your page speed and performance